adi-devv/VIC---Proj/README.md

 # Attempt at creating a smart AI.

-Currently:
 No AI as of now.
 Just closes system on pressing a shortcut.
+And mini tasks.